BumblebeeBat/FlyingFox/docs/channels.md

 ```
 where `sig` is a valid signature over `data` for `pubkey`.
 `pubkey` and `data` needs to satisfy: `SHA256([pubkey, data])==merkle`.
-If the channel closes and this bet is still locked, the money goes opposite of `to`.
+If the channel closes and this bet is still locked, the money goes as default.
+If it is unlocked, then the money goes as amount.

 ##### Hashlock bets